RayaneCTX/ECE264-Summer-2021/PA03/README.md

 ## Testing Your Code

-*I'll cover this in separate material.*
+*See June 29th lecture for additional material.*

 There is a unit testing file for each function to be implemented: